 Speakers that are hired with a specific remit to instigate immediate change and provide the audience with some practical takeaways, methods and teaching.
 Delegates are then armed with the tools and knowledge to take action - be it in their personal lives, collectively as a team/organisation, or as individuals.

 An athlete, for example, may talk about how employing a ‘marginal gains’ strategy took them to Olympic success and will draw parallels to how that same strategy can be translated into the workplace.
 So, there may be an immediate call to action for the audience to evaluate every single area within their lives where they can find the smallest improvements and gains.

 Whilst some speakers will set an agenda for the audience to leave their presentation with an immediate call-to-action — an instruction to go forth and make an immediate change — other speakers will be less direct and, instead, will leave the audience inspired by the bigger picture – perhaps in awe of their accomplishments or triumphs over immense adversity.
-The speeches aren’t specifically designed to motivate any specific / immediate change, rather inspire in a much broader way.
+These speeches aren’t designed to invoke any specific or immediate change, but instead, inspire individuals in a much broader way.

-An adventurer or explorer, having regaled the audience with stories of extreme endurance, pain, near-death experiences and huge setbacks, may simply leave the audience inspired by what can be achieved when you put your whole heart and passion into achieving your goals and dreams.
+An adventurer or explorer, having regaled the audience with stories of extreme endurance, pain, near-death experiences and huge setbacks, may simply leave them inspired by what can be achieved when you put your whole heart and passion into achieving your goals and dreams.

 Popular speech themes and topics